ESNGermany/esn-germany-website/README.md

 ## Development

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Testing

+Some basic cypress tests automatically run every Wednesday at 8a.m. via a scheduled GitHub action.
+In case of failure, there is a message posted to the [ESN Germany Slack Workspace](https://esn-germany.slack.com/) (#website_monitoring).

 ## Build (locally, not needed if you want to publish the website)